Y10 Design Technology

 Students often use their coursework portfolio to showcase their creativity, technical skills, knowledge and understanding when applying to Sixth Form College and Apprenticeships.
 Generations of students have successfully undertaken a D&T related piece of coursework at UVHS and have gained valuable experience and real satisfaction from seeing a piece of work through from start to finish.

-For more information please see Mr Barlow or Miss Dixon
+For more information please see Miss Dixon